Modeling electron fractionalization with unconventional Fock spaces: Fermion-root quasiparticles

-The formalism naturally requires that the statistical angle for the exchange of two quasiholes (or quasiparticles) should be the negative of that associated to the exchange of a quasihole with a quasiparticle.
-For the Laughlin series \(\nu=1/q\) of FQH liquids, the same result is obtained in a very different way from computing a Berry phase in the manifold of Laughlin's wavefunctions.\cite{arovas1984,su1986}
+By construction, the statistical angle \(\theta\) for the exchange of two quasiholes (or quasiparticles) turns out to be the negative of that associated to the exchange of a quasihole with a quasiparticle.
+For the Laughlin series \(\nu=1/q\) of FQH liquids, the same result is obtained in a very different way from computing a Berry phase in the manifold of Laughlin's wave functions \cite{arovas1984,su1986}.
+Because in this paper quasiparticles are constructed so as to yield the \(m\)th root of a fermion, \(\theta\) must be such that